How to educate clinicians

 2. The PCP letter features Sjogren’s diagnosis and management tools for PCPs.

-Strategy: Take a printout (PDF) of this letter to your PCP.
+Strategy Take a printout (PDF) of this letter to your PCP.
 Explain that these hands-on tools are designed with PCPs in mind, and that you understand that most are not taught much about Sjogren’s during medical training.
 Encourage them to sign into www.sjogrensadvocate.com for easy access to the links provided in the letter.
+A number of PCPs have subscribes to Sjogren's Advocate, based on recommendations from their patients.

 3. Key Articles -An annotated bibliography created for PCPs.